phorton1/base-apps-gitMUI/docs/config.md

 It is, essentially, a list of repositories with verbs that describe things about them, and their relationship.

+## Automatic Generation of git_repos.txt

+The git_repos.txt file can be constructed for a new installation by running **gitUI** with a *command line parameters* of **init**:

+	C> gitUI init			- using installed EXE
+	C> perl gitUI.pm init	- using pure Perl

+When building a new git_repos.txt file, the system will do its best to:

+- identify submodules
+- group repos with $NUM_FOR_GROUP=5 common ancestors into sections

 ## Repo Path Line